 - You get charged an “administrative fee”, usually around $20-50.

-- The exchange rate they transfer your money is the retail rate – they take a significant margin.
+- The exchange rate they transfer your money is the retail rate, meaning they are making a significant margin off you.

-- A “delivery” fee is often charged – your bank charges you for the funds being delivered.
+- A “delivery” fee is often charged.
+The recipient’s bank is literally charging them for receiving the funds being transferred.

-Transferwise cuts out the middle-man, in this case, your bank, and withdraws the money from your account (without fees), exchanges it for the destination currency (which is where you save the most) and deposits it in the recipients account without any extra charges.
+Wise cuts out the middle-man, in this case, your bank, and withdraws the money from your account (without fees), exchanges it for the destination currency (which is where you save the most) and deposits it in the recipients account for a tiny fraction of the fee that your bank would charge.

-If you apply for a Transferwise Debit Card, you can use it to spend Indonesian Rupiah while in Bali without any transaction fees at all.
-Click on the Borderless Account link at the top of their page.
+If you apply for a Wise Debit Card, you can use it to spend Indonesian Rupiah while in Bali without any transaction fees at all.

 On top of that they may charge you an “overseas transaction fee” because, well, they can.
 That’s just another bank tax.
 Since the consumer commissions in several countries made “overseas transaction fees” against the law, most banks simply sneak it in with an even worse foreign currency conversion rate.